snat-s/m/classify_metadata/README.md

 How would you classfy all the pdfs in the internet?
 Well, that is what I tried doing this time.

-Lets begine with the mother of all datasets: Common Crawl or CC is a web archive of all of the internet, it currently is petabytes in size and has been running since 2007.
+Lets begin with the mother of all datasets: Common Crawl or CC which is a web archive of all of the internet, it currently is petabytes in size and has been running since 2007.
 Maybe, you know about the [Internet Archive](archive.org) which is almost the same with the main difference being that Common Crawl focuses more on archiving the internet for scientists and researchers.
-That is why you still have things like snapshots over time.
-But, the web crawler doesn't save the images, styling or pdfs common to the Internet Archive.
+You still have things like snapshots over time for websites, but, the web crawler doesn't save the images, css or pdfs common to the Internet Archive.
-Whenever CC gets to a pdf, it just stores the first megabyte of information and truncates the rest.
+Specifically, when Common Crawl gets to a pdf, it just stores the first megabyte of information and truncates the rest.

 This is where
 [SafeDocs](https://digitalcorpora.org/corpora/file-corpora/cc-main-2021-31-pdf-untruncated/)